Conflict minerals include

 These minerals are found in large volumes in the African Great Lakes Region and especially in the Democratic Republic of the Congo.
 Although they hold great potential for development, natural mineral resources can, in conflict-affected or high-risk areas, be a cause of dispute where their revenues fuel the outbreak or continuation of violent conflict.

-Businesses wishing to import tin, tantalum, tungsten or gold from conflict zones into the EU above certain volume thresholds must
+Businesses wishing to import tin, tantalum, tungsten or gold into the EU above certain volume thresholds must

 - establish a strong management system.
 This includes the identification of the factual circumstances involved in the extraction, transport, handling, trading, processing, smelting, refining, and alloying, manufacturing, or selling of products that contain minerals from conflict-affected and high-risk areas.
 Companies must adopt and clearly communicate to suppliers and the public their policy for the minerals.